ARTIST BIOGRAPHY AND STATEMENT

 ARTIST BIOGRAPHY

 Sally de Courcy was born in Canterbury, UK.
 In her previous medical career, she was exposed to the suffering of refugees after a genocidal regime.
 After returning to the UK, she took early medical retirement due to sudden illness and retrained in Fine Art.
-She took an access course at the University of the Creative Arts, and progressed to a BA in Fine Art before qualifying with an MFA in 2016.
-During her masters she revisited these earlier medical experiences which underpin her practice.
-She likes her work to be a platform for discussion.
-In some ways she sees her work as a reportage, and aims through the narrative of her work, to broach difficult or uncomfortable subjects.
-Recently her work has looked at the humanitarian aspects of the COVID19 pandemic and the current crisis of refugees crossing the English Channel.
+She took an access course at the University of the Creative Arts and progressed to a BA in Fine Art before qualifying with an MFA in 2016.
+During her masters she revisited these earlier medical experiences and her commitment to human rights underpins her practice.
+She sees her work as a reportage and a platform for discussion and aims through narrative to broach challenging or uncomfortable subjects.
+She is Interested in the positive and negative aspects of the human condition, and the subsequent impact on ourselves and our environment.
+Latterly, her work has explored the COVID19 pandemic, the continuing crisis of refugees crossing the English Channel and more recently, climate change.

 ARTIST STATEMENT

 My work aims at challenging our perception of ourselves, our fragility and strength.
 My sculptures evolve by manipulating multiple cast objects so that the whole becomes greater than the sum of its parts.
-Using repetition as emphasis, the outcome has a decorative geometry and kinetic unity that expresses are shared human experiences and conditions.
-Bones are emblematic in much of my work, and the contextually linked objects reveal a narrative.
-Although frequently ornate my sculptures hide darker and often sinister subjects that when revealed create dissonance.
+Using repetition as emphasis, the decorative outcome disguises darker narratives of shared human experiences and conditions, that when revealed create dissonance.
+Bones are emblematic in much of my work, representing mortality and vulnerability.
 The sum like an optical puzzle, oscillates between beauty and nightmare.
 My work is not autobiographical in the figurative sense, but like many artists explores the liminal space between conscious representation and unconscious influence.

 Share by: